RyanCCollins/techrapport.github.io/_posts/2015-10-26-ten-great-tips-for-blogging-in-jekyll.md

 {% endhighlight %}

 ###2.
 Think before you link, or it'll stink
 Think long and hard about what you would like your links to look like before you ever post your site online.
+Remember that Jekyll doesn't make any assumptions about anything, so it's up to you to set up your link format and to stick with it.
+If you do make a mistake and accidentally break your internal links, you can use a plugin called jekyll-redirect-from to set up redirects.

-Remember that Jekyll doesn't make any exceptions l  You probably will want to [set up permalinks in Jekyll](http://jekyllrb.com/docs/permalinks/).
+You probably will want to [set up permalinks in Jekyll](http://jekyllrb.com/docs/permalinks/).
 Permalinks define how Jekyll will create your links when you add an item to your blog or add a page to your collection.
 If you mess this up, everything could be working fine while testing and when you build your site, all of your links might break.

 You can use post.url, but I recommend using this plugin to make link generation easier: [Better post links with Jekyll](http://brm.io/jekyll-post-links/).